hacksu/go-example/readme.md

 directory or type `go install ` and the name you gave the directory.
 Then cd into the bin directory of your workspace and execute your script with `./HacKSU_project` (assuming you named the directory HacKSU_project).

+# Variables

+Variables might be one of the stranger looking things in Go.
+First variables in Go have type unlike languages like JavaScript or Python so we have to decided when we create a variable what kind of stuff we want the variables to hold, but unlike C++ or Java go will by default guess the type of a variable which can make it feel at times like an untyped language.
+The strangest part though is that the type goes at the end so to define an int i we use `var i int = 0` or `var i = 0` and it will assume a type of int if you want to leave out even the var we can do that by using `:=` like `i := 1` so if we want to store who we're greeting as a variable we can do it by defining a variable like `person := 0` (we'll CS people) then we can either print it with `fmt.Println("Hello Person " + string(person))` note we have to convert to a string with `string(...)` before we can add two strings.
+This holds with all conversions.
+Go will never assume a conversion between two types.
+We can also just pass it as another argument like `fmt.Println("Hello Person", person)`